Extraocular muscles

 This answer is incorrect.

-This presentation is typical of a paresis of the left medial rectus.
-A patient with a paresis of the right medial rectus muscle will have impaired adduction of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her left shoulder and her left eye abducted. (
+This presentation is typical of a paresis of the right superior rectus.
+A patient with a paresis of the left lateral rectus muscle will have impaired adbuction of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her left shoulder and her right eye adducted. (

 See References)